GoogleChrome/chrome-extensions-samples/api-samples/contentSettings/contentSettings.md

 # chrome.contentSettings

-This sample demonstrates the use of `chrome.contentSettings` to display the settings of a given page in the extension's popup.
+This sample demonstrates using `chrome.contentSettings` to display the settings of a given page in the extension's popup.

 ## Overview